upyog/UPYOG/municipal-services/pgr-services/LOCALSETUP.md

 # Local Setup

-To setup the pgr-services service in your local system, clone the [Core Service repository](https://github.com/egovernments/municipal-services).
+To setup the PGR Service (pgr-services) in your local system, clone the [UPYOG Repository](https://github.com/upyog/UPYOG) and navigate to the municipal-services folder.

 ## Dependencies